 Trying to address issues in the time prior to the end of the school year is another fruitless expenditure of energy.
 Best case scenarios for these periods of down time are requests for evaluations, looking at the need for extended year services, and documenting baselines, so when you return from breaks you are able to measure recoupment of skills and can determine the need for services.

 Advocacy is like running a long race.
-There are times to pace yourself and times to sprint gasparillarun022313_10329581_8colfor the finish line.
+There are times to pace yourself and times to sprint for the finish line.
 For most it will be life-long, so learning to recognize this is important to your success.

 I have also learned to establish clear baselines for responses and closure when sitting at the IEP table.
 Leaving decisions open ended as to when it will happen often leads to frustration and disappointment.
 Timing is essential when looking to complete an objective.
 I always found it effective to have two IEP meetings per year.
 One at the start of the year to get everyone on the same page, and a second at the end of the year to revisit progress and look at priorities for transitioning to the next grade.
 The IEP process is not meeting once a year but requires constant communication and monitoring throughout the year.
 Small manageable chunks that when pieced together provide the desired outcome works best for me.